West African leaders plan possible Niger intervention as deadline looms | Law-Order

 Yevgeny Prigozhin, the head of Wagner which has forces in Mali and the Central African Republic, last week said his forces were available to restore order in Niger.
 Russia on Friday repeated its call for a return to constitutional rule.

-Pro-Moscow propaganda has emerged since Bazoum's ouster, with some Nigerien supporters of the coup waving Russian flags denouncing France and ECOWAS in a protest march on Thursday.
+Some Nigerien supporters of the coup waved Russian flags and denounced France and ECOWAS in a protest march on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)